 National Immunisation Service and Schedule

-In Malta, the National Immunisation Service is responsible for the administration of all vaccines given to the public at all ages.
+In Malta, the National Immunisation Service which forms part of the Primary Child Health and Immunisation Unit, is responsible for the administration of all vaccines given to the public at all ages.
 The Immunisation Unit at Floriana Health Centre co-ordinates all vaccinations given from each health centre as well as some services given in the community and hospitals.
 All clinics in the health centres carry out the scheduled vaccinations for infants, children, and adolescents.
 The scheduled vaccines for infants and children up to 16 years are free of charge for all Maltese and EU citizens residing in Malta.